akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘A minor Norman knight whose lands lie west.
 A sturdy man.’

 Beatrice put another log into the hearth.
-‘A man off to war at the first sign of trouble, just like,’ she stopped.
+‘A man off to war at the first sign of trouble, just like…’ she stopped.
 The unfinished thought hung in the air.

 Harold listened.
 He nodded sadly.
 He did not press.